conradakunga/Blog/_posts/2026-06-06-modifying-json-with-jsonnode-in-c-net.md

 Console.WriteLine($"{name} has {legs} Legs");
 ```

-We can see here in the code that we are free to **fetch strongly typed values** from the `JsonNode` with type safety.
+We can see here in the code that we are free to **fetch strongly typed values** from the `JsonNode` with type safety using the **generic** [GetValue](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.nodes.jsonnode.getvalue?view=net-10.0) method.

 I am using the ? c[onditional access operand](https://medium.com/geekculture/null-conditional-member-access-operators-in-c-60c79ce5f226) because I am sure that `node` is not `null`, and neither are the values I am fetching.